zenparsing/esdown/docs/modules.md

 ### The main function ###

-When a module is run directly by **es6now** from the command line, and that module exports a function named `main`, **es6now** will execute that function automatically.
+When a module is run directly by **esdown** from the command line, and that module exports a function named `main`, **esdown** will execute that function automatically.

 ```js
 export function main() {